eniac/mu2sls/README.md

 __TODO:__ Add async calls in the text service serverless implementation.

+### Complete (but unstable) testing experiment

+To run a whole end-to-end experiment (that is not stable at all as it depends on the specific commit of the deathstar beanch too) run `./test.sh`.
+It mostly serves for documentation and an exploration checkpoint.

 ## TODO Items

 * TODO: The HTTP transport also needs to be modified so that it can understand the error messages that OpenFaaS returns.